When community levels are high, here is what we are doing to keep you safe when you come into the office:

-If you are going to be late for your appointment, please call and make sure your late arrival time won’t cause too many people to be in the office at once.
+If you are going to be late for your appointment, please call and let us know.

 When at all possible, maintain at least 6 feet from others.

 If COVID 19 levels are high in Richland/Lexington counties, masks must be worn over the nose and mouth the entire time you are in the office, even if you are in a room alone.
 Please bring your own mask.

-Anyone, including children, coming with you to your appointment must be able to reliably wear a mask properly the entire time.
-If your child is too young to wear a mask, or not compliant with wearing a mask for significant periods of time, please find child care arrangements.
+Anyone, including children, coming with you to your appointment during high community levels must be able to reliably wear a mask properly the entire time.
+If your child is too young to wear a mask, or not compliant with wearing a mask for significant periods of time, please find childcare arrangements.

 Wearing a cloth covering over your nose and mouth reduces the spread of COVID 19.
 People infected, but not showing symptoms, spread the virus through respiratory droplets.
 Wearing a covering over your nose and mouth contains these droplets to the cloth, reducing the spread.
-Wearing a mask does not prevent your getting infected from someone shedding the virus and not wearing a mask, so please respect those around you and wear a mask.
+Wearing a mask does not prevent you from getting infected by someone shedding the virus and not wearing a mask, so please respect those around you and wear a mask.